qtsone/workflows-mcp/README.md

 ### Are all built-in workflows production-ready?

 The core workflows (Python CI, Git operations, basic file operations) are actively used and reliable.
-Some advanced workflows (GitHub integration, TDD orchestration) are still being refined and tested.
+Some advanced workflows are still being refined and tested.

 **Best practice:** Always inspect a workflow before using it (`get_workflow_info` tool) and test on non-production systems first.
 The workflows in `tests/workflows/` are thoroughly tested in CI and are great examples to learn from.

-We're actively expanding test coverage and refining the workflow library.
-Think of it as an evolving collection - contributions welcome!

 ### Can I share workflows with my team?